 The durability of amplifiers depends on the quality of the materials they are made of and the construction.
 High-quality, thick wooden material ensures long-time performance and good audio performance.

 Many well-known brands have backed their amplifiers with a 5-year warranty.
 However, the warranty period actually depends on the company policies.

 Tone and volume of the amplifier are the two features on which you should mostly focus on.
 However, many amps come with some extra features that greatly enhance your performance.

 Some amps have built-in effects while some have external effects pedals and processors for customizing effects.
 There might be effect loops too that allow you to add stomp boxes, which areuseful in avoiding the amplification of any effect noise.

 Some amps feature a channel switching option for easy and quick switching between different preamp channels.
 Line outputs are useful for home recording while the outputs for additional speakers will expand your live rig.

-TOP 10 BEST GUITAR AMPLIFIERS – COMPLETE LIST
+TOP 10 BEST GUITAR AMPLIFIERS IN 2017 – COMPLETE LIST

 |1.
 Fender Mustang III Guitar Combo Amplifier||Ableton Live Lite 8 Fender Edition||$$$||4.6|

 |2.
 Marshall MG30CFX Guitar Combo Amp||4 Programmable Channels||$$$||4.5|